-The United Kingdom has fully complied with the commitment on macroeconomics.
+The United Kingdom has fully complied with the commitment to develop local currency capital markets.

 On 3 November 2021, the government announced about backing 477 locally led, innovative projects that "will help breathe new life into towns, villages and coastal communities across the UK" as part of a mission to improve the nation's level and commitment to net zero.